Post Tender Negotiation

 • procedures for remedial action for unsatisfactory service.

-The key point is that procurement officers are required not to act in a manner that is likely to distort competition.
-As a result procurement officers will ensure that all PTN is meticulously recorded and that proceedings are conducted in a fair manner.
+The key point is that buyers are required not to act in a manner that is likely to distort competition.
+As a result buyers will ensure that all PTN is meticulously recorded and that proceedings are conducted in a fair manner.

-When carried out in an atmosphere of openness and mutual trust negotiations can strengthen relationships between procurement officers and suppliers because they allow a frank and open exchange of ideas and views on how best the requirement might be delivered.
+When carried out in an atmosphere of openness and mutual trust negotiations can strengthen relationships between buyers and suppliers because they allow a frank and open exchange of ideas and views on how best the requirement might be delivered.